fenago/data-analysis-pandas/lab_guides/lab_2.md

 df_to_modify = df.copy()
 ```

-**Important note:**

-By default, `df.copy()` makes a **deep copy** of the
-dataframe, which allows us to make changes to
-either the copy or the original without
-repercussions.
-If we pass in `deep=False`, we can obtain a
-**shallow copy**---changes to the shallow copy affect the original and
-vice versa.
-We will almost always want the deep copy, since we can
-change it without affecting the original.

 Now, let\'s turn to the final notebook,
 `6-adding_and_removing_data.ipynb`, and get set up for the
 remainder of this lab.
 We will once again be